Focke-Wulf Ta 183: Influence

-After the end of the war, Kurt Tank, in exile in Argentina, resurrected the Ta 183 project, resulting in the IAe Pulqui II.
-This version was modified to place the wings at a shoulder-mounted position, in order to avoid a heavy fuselage spar pass-through structure going around the engine, however this resulted in deep stall problems at high angles of attack.
-This could be resolved, and a version correcting these problems was planned.
-However, the financial crash of 1953 and the fall of Juan Peron temporarily suspended work on the project.
-By 1955, the project had been abandoned due to the availability of surplus ex-Korean War F-86 Sabres at a fraction of the cost.
+After the end of the war, Kurt Tank worked with a team of Argentine engineers lad by Ing.
+Norberto Morchio on a jet fighter for use by the Fuerza Aérea Argentina that resembled the Ta 183 project, resulting in the IAe Pulqui II.
+The Pulqui II differed in some respects from the Ta 183's original design, being modified to place the wings at a shoulder-mounted position in order to avoid a heavy fuselage spar pass-through structure going around the engine; this resulted in deep stall problems at high angles of attack.
+This could be resolved, and a version correcting these problems was planned, however, the financial crash of 1953 and the fall of Juan Peron delayed work on the project.
+By the end of 1960, the project had been abandoned due to the availability of surplus ex-Korean War F-86 Sabres at a fraction of the cost.

 The MiG-15, which bears a resemblance to both the Ta 183 and Me 263.

 Historians including David Myrha have claimed the Soviet Mikoyan-Gurevich MiG-15 was at least inspired by the Ta 183, because the Soviets captured plans from the Germans at the end of World War II.
 The MiG-15 does bear a resemblance in layout, sharing the high tailplane and nose-mounted intake, although the aircraft are different in structure, details, and proportions.
 The MiG-15's design shared features, and some appearance commonalities with the MiG design bureau's own 1945-46 attempt at a Soviet-built rocket interceptor similar to the Messerschmitt Me 263 rocket fighter, and also common to many contemporary jet fighters — and were derived from aerodynamic and structural considerations (for example, the American Republic F-84F, the Swedish SAAB 29, and the French Dassault Ouragan and Mystère).
 A detailed design history of the MiG-15 was published by Russian aviation historian Yefim Gordon refuting any connection between the Ta 183 and the MiG-15.
 According to the designers, the MiG-15 was an indigenous design, their choice of swept wings (as swept-back wings of any sort on a Soviet-designed aircraft were first flown on the MiG-8 Utka canard light aircraft of 1945) being due to their desire to move ahead of most Western designs which were not intended for the 960 km/h+ (600 mph+) speed range.

 Like the MiG-9 and MiG-15, the Saab 29 is subject to claims of having been indirectly influenced by the Ta 183.
 SAAB engineers received German research studies in swept wings in the immediate post-war period via contacts in Switzerland, and incorporated it into the Tunnan design, which was still limited to paper studies at the time.